Roselle Men’s Golf League 2023 Rules and Procedures

 A. All scorecards must be turned in to the Secretary after being posted and signed by the scorer.

 B. Rain Outs: If the lightning siren goes off everyone must return to the clubhouse NO EXCEPTIONS.
+You may finish the hole if you are on the putting green.
 However, do not leave until league play has been called by the Rules Committee.

 C. If darkness prohibits completion of the 9 holes, opponents will settle their own matches based on holes played.
 Scores for less than 9 holes will be eliminated in figuring handicaps.